prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 ### Roadmap for learning MERN Stack and becoming a full stack developer

-Remember, the core to become a full stack MERN developer is to have sound technical knowledge of underling languages like HTML/CSS and JavaScript.
+Remember, the core necessity to become a full stack MERN developer is to have sound technical knowledge of underlyng languages like HTML/CSS and JavaScript.

-There after, we can proceed to individual platforms/libraries based on the choosen stack.
+There after, we can proceed to individual platforms/libraries based on the chosen stack.

-A full-stack MERN developer should be prolofic in different technologies like
+A full-stack MERN developer should be prolific in different technologies like

 1. Frontend(React)
 2. Backend(Node/Express)